realpython/python-guide/docs/writing/documentation.rst

 or any feeling of a need for a comment, as the sign that the code do not express clearly enough its intent and can be improved.

-**.. but no code is perfect.**  Perfect code is a chimere, it exists only in our dreams.
+**.. but no code is perfect.**  Perfect code is a chimera, it exists only in our dreams.
 In real life, a code base is full of trade offs, and comments are often needed in the most difficult parts.
 Moreover, any special case, any obscure hack, any monkey patch and any ugly workaround MUST be signaled and